RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 ## XML Marshaling/Unmarshaling

-;; This part is related to AWS-SDK-defined types
-;; {CompletedMultipartUpload, CreateBucketConfiguration, Delete, ;; Tagging}.

-Some definitions of "types" in AWS-SDK does not work with API-defined XML.
-AWS-SDK has specific routines to marshal/unmarshal for types.
+Some definitions of "types" in AWS-SDK do not work with API-defined XML.
+AWS-SDK has specific routines in marshaling for those types.

-An example is "types.Tagging" which is used in the "PutObjectTagging" action.
-In the syntax definition in the API document, Tagging has an "<Tag>" entry but it has no definition (without an html-link).
+An example is "types.Tagging" used in the "PutObjectTagging" action.
+The XML Marshaler of Golang stdlib produces an XML output lacking "<Tag>" entry, which appears in the XML in the API document.
+Looking at the API document, Tagging's "<Tag>" entry has no html-link, i.e., no definition.

-One for "Tagging" is "awsRestxml_serializeDocumentTagging()" in "aws-sdk-go-v2/service/s3/serializers.go".
 See the following description for the difference of the generated XML.

+AWS-SDK has its own marshalers for such types.
+"Tagging" has "awsRestxml_serializeDocumentTagging()" in "aws-sdk-go-v2/service/s3/serializers.go".
+"awsRestxml_serializeDocumentTagging()" calls
+"awsRestxml_serializeDocumentTagSet()" and
+"awsRestxml_serializeDocumentTag()".

-Thus, we prepared separate type definitions for the ad-hoc stub-generator.
+Thus, we need to prepare separate type definitions for marshaling.
 They are in "auxiliary.go".
 They are hand-coded because the ad-hoc stub-generator is not cleaver enough to generate needed types from the Smithy definition.

 This is the list of structure slots with the same issue.

-- `Buckets []Bucket` slot used in the response of ListBuckets and ListDirectoryBuckets.
+- **Buckets []Bucket** slot used in the response of ListBuckets and ListDirectoryBuckets.
-- `Grants []Grant` slot in types.AccessControlPolicy.
+- **Grants []Grant** slot in types.AccessControlPolicy.
-- `AccessControlList []Grant` slot in types.S3Location.
+- **AccessControlList []Grant** slot in types.S3Location.
-- `OptionalFields []InventoryOptionalField` slot in types.InventoryConfiguration.
+- **OptionalFields []InventoryOptionalField** slot in types.InventoryConfiguration.
-- `RoutingRules []RoutingRule` slot used in GetBucketWebsite and PutBucketWebsite.
+- **RoutingRules []RoutingRule** slot used in GetBucketWebsite and PutBucketWebsite.
-- `Tags []Tag` slot.
+- **Tags []Tag** slot (in several structures).
-- `TagSet []Tag` slot in types.Tagging.
+- **TagSet []Tag** slot in types.Tagging.
-- `TargetGrants []TargetGrant` slot in types.LoggingEnabled.
+- **TargetGrants []TargetGrant** slot in types.LoggingEnabled.
-- `UserMetadata []MetadataEntry` slot in types.S3Location.
+- **UserMetadata []MetadataEntry** slot in types.S3Location.

 Tagging type shall be marshaled in XML something like following.